-Background: The present study aimed to evaluate the impact of the number of occupational therapy sessions as neurodevelopmental technique (NDT) on gross motor function and other moving outcomes in children with cerebral palsy (CP).
+Background: The present study aimed to evaluate the impact of the number of occupational therapy sessions, using the neurodevelopmental technique, (NDT) on gross motor function and other moving outcomes in children with cerebral palsy (CP).

-Methods: The present study evaluated all the patients who referred to the occupational therapy service centers of the private sector and welfare organization in Shiraz, Iran in 2013.
-The studied patients included the children of both genders affected by spastic CP.
-A total of 59 individuals met the inclusion criteria and entered the study.
+Methods: The present cross sectional study evaluated all patients who referred to the occupational therapy service centers in the private sector and welfare organizations in Shiraz, Iran in 2015.
+The studied patients were children of both genders affected by spastic CP.
+A total of 59 individuals met the inclusion criteria and were entered in the study.
 A researcher-made questionnaire including 66 questions of gross motor function measure (GMFM) was used.
-This questionnaire measure the gross motor function in 5 dimensions including lying and rolling, sitting, crawling and kneeling, standing and walking, running and jumping.
-Negative binomial regression model with logarithmic function was applied in STATA 11 software.
+This questionnaire measured the gross motor function in 5 dimensions including lying down, and rolling, sitting, crawling and kneeling, standing and walking, running and jumping.
+A negative binomial regression model with logarithmic function was applied in STATA 11 software.

-Conclusion: The results of this study showed that the higher number of common occupational therapy sessions lead to more success in the gross motor function of the children affected by level 1 CP of gross motor function classification.
-Further investigations are required in terms of other motor levels.
+Conclusion: The results of this study showed that the more common occupational therapy sessions the children participated in, the more successful thegross motor function of children affected by level 1 CP of gross motor function classification was.
+Further investigations are required to assess other motor levels.